niplav/site/masturbation_and_attractiveness.md

 Appendix E: Subjective Impressions of Nofap
 --------------------------------------------

-This is after 60 days of nofap, after which I broke my streak.
+This is after 60 days of nofap mid 2024, after which I broke my streak.

 * I want to approach women more.
 * I don't feel more confident.